 We rely on third-party suppliers for some of the materials used in the manufacturing of our TAP product candidates and small molecule effector drugs.
 Our most advanced small molecule effector drug is DM1.
 DM1 is the cytotoxic agent used in all of our current TAP product candidates and the subject of most of our collaborations.
-One of the primary components required to develop DM1 is its precursor, ansamitocin P3.
+One of the primary components required to manufacture DM1 is its precursor, ansamitocin P3.
 Currently, only one vendor manufactures and is able to supply us with this material.
 Any problems experienced by this vendor could result in a delay or interruption in the supply of ansamitocin P3 to us until this vendor cures the problem or until we locate an alternative source of supply.
-Any delay or interruption in our supply of ansamitocin P3 would likely lead to a delay or interruption in our manufacturing operations and preclinical and clinical trials of our product candidates, which could negatively affect our business.
+Any delay or interruption in our supply of ansamitocin P3 would likely lead to a delay or interruption in our manufacturing operations and preclinical and clinical trials of our product candidates, which could negatively affect our pharmaceutical sales or contract with a third party to provide a sales force to meet our needs.
+We may be unable to establish marketing, sales and distribution capabilities necessary to commercialize and gain market acceptance for our potential products and be competitive.
+In addition, co-promotion or other marketing arrangements with third parties to commercialize potential products could significantly limit the revenues we derive from these potential products, and these third parties may fail to commercialize our potential products successfully.